 After all, our skin is our largest organ, and what is applied is absorbed into the bloodstream, which makes choosing all-natural, toxin-free and pure products not just an option, but an essential part of maintaining optimum health for you and your family.

 Why choose Vooqo?

-Our mission is to disrupt the beauty industry by giving every woman the opportunity to cultivate her natural beauty without compromising her health and wellbeing with outdated chemically formulated toxic beauty products and cosmetics and time consuming beauty practices.
+Our mission is to give every woman the opportunity to cultivate her natural beauty without compromising her health and wellbeing with outdated chemically formulated toxic beauty products and cosmetics and time-consuming beauty practices.

-Truth in beauty product labelling is paramount for your health, community and planet.
-We don’t use chemical ingredients that are known endocrine disruptors, carcinogenic or linked to cancer including preservatives, phthalates, petrochemicals, synthetic colours and fragrance.
+Truth in beauty product labeling is paramount for your health, community, and planet.
+We don’t use chemical ingredients that are known endocrine disruptors, carcinogenic, or linked to cancer including preservatives, phthalates, petrochemicals, synthetic colors, and fragrance.
 Just 100% natural, certified organic, vegan, and cruelty-free ingredients that are good for you on the inside and outside.

 Our goal with this article was not to scare or shock you but to educate and enlighten you, giving you the ability to make an informed decision about your health and lifestyle.